 For one, while Apple continues to support older devices with its new software updates, they can still cause sluggishness on those aging iPhone.
 That includes devices like the iPhone SE or iPhone 6s.

-Of course, Apple will consistently bug you with software update prompts if you aren’t on the latest version.
-Worse still, it’s pretty easy to accidentally have iOS 13 installed on your device if you aren’t paying attention.
+Worse still, it’s pretty easy to accidentally have the latest iOS version installed on your device if you aren’t paying attention.